hafen/geofacet/cran-comments.md

 ## Reverse dependencies

-R CMD check ran successfully on the only reverse dependencies arcos and polAr.
+R CMD check ran successfully on the only reverse dependencies geoAr and geofi.